techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Security/Public Key Infrastructure.md

 ##  Subject
 Self signed certificates ties together several concepts covered in our first week of Security Fundamentals.
 Self signed certificates are in the SSL/TLS protocol and is about security and authentication.
 It allows for the encryption of data communications over open networks, safeguarding against tampering and interception.
 In addition, the use of SSL certificates authenticates communicating parties.

+Self-signed certificate transactions usually present a far smaller attack surface by eliminating both the complex certificate chain validation,[1] and certificate revocation checks like CRL and OCSP.

 Here are some advantages and risks of Self Signed Certificates:

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/ed8d280c-e1d5-4c2e-8f2b-1744b2bdd97f)